arashmjr/FantasticShop/README.md

     }
 ```
-Just create models and run python manage.py makemigrations and python manage.py migrate commands, the new databases should work fine.
+Just create models and run python manage.py makemigrations and python manage.py migrate commands, the new database should work fine.

 ## Note
 If you think this repo need to have new usecase feel free to add an issue or send a pull request.